Aaron’s Rat Rod Story goes like this:

 I used a 1950 Ford truck frame and flathead engine, a Ford 9″ rear-end, and a 3-speed manual transmission.
 Later on, I changed the flathead over to a 383 Dodge engine with a 727 transmission craving more power!

 Not having the metal fabricating machines and tools or money, I chopped the top anyway.
 To fill in the gaps on the roof and doors after the chop, I used old wrenches my grandfather passed down to me.
 They are probably the most “eye-catching” item that everybody notices at first glance.

 Then they see my “Amish Air Ride” – I am able to raise or lower the rear about 4″ with the turn of a crank.
 I was tired of being limited on where to drive and now I can go just about anywhere.
 Everybody that see’s my creation just scratches their head’s.
 Air Ride was just too modern for my Rat Rod, so I had to improvise!

-In 2011 I changed the engine to a 413 Dodge engine I had bought at the junk yard out of an RV.
-I bought a duel tunnel ram intake for the 413 and slapped it all in the rat rod and had in running within 6 hours.
+In 2011, I changed the engine to a 413 Dodge engine I had bought at the junkyard out of an RV.
+I bought a dual tunnel ram intake for the 413 and slapped it all in the rat rod and had it running within 6 hours.
 That motor started out okay, but it never ran right and there was a ticking noise from the beginning.
 Driving it to a local show that motor threw a rod bearing.
 So I went back to the old faithful 383.
 It’s faster than that 413 and looks just as nice!

 I love driving my rat rod to all the local shows.
 This truck was built completely by me with a little help from my local neighbors, friends, and family.
 All the parts – every piece, came from Wabash County, Indiana.
 So far I don’t think that I’ve spent over $1,500 in the purchasing and building of my Dodge rat rod.